opencadc/canfar-portal/docs/storage_en.md

 ### Retrieving your CANFAR X509 certificates

 To access a VOSpace, the command line client needs a certificate.
-These certificates are created for you when you request an account, and you can get a short-lived proxy of this certificate to access your data with the `getCert` command line, distributed with the cadc-utils library that was automatically installed as part of the `vos` installation process above.
+These certificates are created for you when you request an account, and you can get a short-lived proxy of this certificate to access your data with the `cadc-get-cert` command line, distributed with the cadc-utils library that was automatically installed as part of the `vos` installation process above.

 <div class="shell">

 {% highlight bash %}
-getCert
+cadc-get-cert
 {% endhighlight %}

 </div>